CLARIAH/IG-LOD/README.md

 - Sustainability and storage
 - Annotation, uncertainty and provenance (reliability)

+## Use Cases
+- [WP4] How can I augment my dataset with information from other datasets?
+- My dataset has persons, places, occupations, etc. (entities).
+How can I:
+  - [WP4] link observations of the same person to each other?
+  - [WP4] standardize the entities?
+- [WP4] How can I analyze Linked Open Data with R / Python Pandas?
+- [WP4] Computers can now co-write with authors.
+Can they also assist me to design my hypotheses?

 ## Communication
 - Slack (quick and dirty)
 - Github (documentation)